theforeman/foreman_ansible/README.md

 [Foreman](http://theforeman.org) integration with Ansible.
 For now, it's just importing facts and not meant for general use.

-** Warning - this project hasn't been released yet, and might change significantly.
-Please don't use in production. **
+**Warning - this project hasn't been released yet, and might change significantly.
+Please don't use in production**

 ## Basic usage